 We're trying to assess whether or not you can work with enough children so that we can conduct a randomised control trial (or another rigorous evaluation).
-For some programmes, we'll assess whether you're reaching enough children to run an earlier stage study or if we could bring projects together with similar practices to participate in a 'multi-site' evaluation.

 5 Evaluable

 We're trying to assess whether or not we can properly evaluate what you do.
 Alongside ensuring that you'll be able to reach and engage a large enough group of children to conduct a randomised control trial (or another rigorous evaluation).
 We will also be making sure you are willing to engage with an independent evaluator.
 Overall, we'll prioritise projects that will be ready for these types of evaluation as soon as possible.